kiprop-dave/fyp-server/README.md

-This is the server for my IoT project
+This is the server for my final year project